Board of Agriculture and Fisheries: leaflets (numbers 1 to 100).

 London: Ray Society, 1958.
 Octavo, text illustrations, publisher's cloth.
 More

-Princeton: Princeton University Press/WILDGuides, 2012.
+New Jersey: Princeton University Press/WILDGuides, 2012.
 Octavo, paperback, colour photographs, maps.
 A beautifully illustrated photographic field guide to all the genera of hoverflies found in Britain, focusing on the species most likely to be identified.
-Accessible and designed to appeal to a wide audience, the book contains more than 500 remarkable.....
+Accessible and designed to appeal to a wide audience, the book contains more than 500.....
 More

 London: Granta, 2011.
 Octavo, paperback, colour photographs.
 Butterflies animate our summers but the 59 butterfly species of the British Isles can be surprisingly elusive.
 Some bask unseen at the top of trees in London parks; others lurk at the bottom of damp bogs in Scotland.
 A few survive for months.....
 More